cran/irtplay/README.md

     the items, respectively.
 The order of the examinees in the response data set must be exactly the same as that of the examinees’ ability estimates.
-The order of the items in the response data set must be exactly the same as that of the items in the item meta data.
+The order of the items in the response data set must be exactly the same as that of the items in the item metadata.

 ### (2) Computing the IRT model-data fit statistics